 - What are the areas of specialization?

-Currently, we have four areas of specialization: Insurance, International Human Rights, Intellectual Property, and Tax.
+Currently, we have four areas of specialization: Energy and Environmental, Insurance, International Human Rights, Intellectual Property, and Tax.

 - What is the difference between clinics, seminars, and lectures?